 Arguably one of the last great independent record stores in America, Twist and Shout has been in Denver, in various incarnations, since 1988.
 It's hosted in-store concerts by the likes of Elvis Costello, Patti Smith, My Morning Jacket and more.
 Head here on the weekend and you’ll join voracious vinyl fans browsing the colorful, sprawling shop for hours.

 The last evening of your busy weekend calls for some low-key jazz vibes.
-For that, plus authentic Denver character, head to Nocturne, a modern jazz and supper club in Denver’s RiNo Arts District.
+For that, plus authentic Denver character, head to Nocturne, a modern jazz and supper club in Denver’s River North Arts District.
 Nocturne features live jazz every night; carefully curated wine, beer and cocktail offerings; and a one-of-a-kind seasonal culinary program anchored by a jazz-inspired, five-course tasting menu.
 Make a reservation on Nocturne's website.